-- Growing cress seeds to illustrate phototropism (growing towards the light) - Observational drawing of plants root systems - Looking at root vegetables - Sorting and grouping plants or pictures of plants according to those whose leaves we eat and those we do not - Design a poster to show what plants need to grow
+- Growing cress seeds to illustrate phototropism (growing towards the light) - Observational drawing of plants root systems - Looking at root vegetables - Sorting and grouping plants or pictures of plants according to those whose leaves we eat and those we do not - Design a poster to show what plants need to grow - Split the stem of a carnation upwards and put each half in a different food colouring. - Diagram of the transportation of water and nutrients

-- School cook to talk to children about planning school meals and a balanced diet - Cooking using healthy food and recipes - Collage of proteins, fats, carbohydrate, vitamin foods etc. - Collage of which part of plant a fruit or vegetable comes from - Sorting and grouping food packets - Ask children where their bones and muscles are - Make a paper model of a human skeleton
+- School cook to talk to children about planning school meals and a balanced diet - Cooking using healthy food and recipes - Collage of proteins, fats, carbohydrate, vitamin foods etc. - Collage of which part of plant a fruit or vegetable comes from - Sorting and grouping food packets - Ask children where their bones and muscles are - Make a paper model of a human skeleton - Make a jointed puppet using cardboard and split pins. - Discussion about location and function of joints e.g. hinge, ball and socket and how they function

-- Children have magnets and they search for magnetic materials - Discuss what magnetic materials do near magnets - Will magnets attract magnetic materials through paper, fabric etc? - Which part of a bar magnet attracts magnetic materials - Children have two bar magnets and explore how they interact - Discuss what bar magnets do near
+- Children have magnets and they search for magnetic materials - Discuss what magnetic materials do near magnets - Will magnets attract magnetic materials through paper, fabric etc? - Which part of a bar magnet attracts magnetic materials - Children have two bar magnets and explore how they interact - Discuss what bar magnets do near other bar magnets - Make a fishing game with magnets. - Make a maze game.
+The object has to follow the path/maze on a board with a magnet pulling the